KingsukNandi/DAWR_project/README.md

 1. Ensure the ESP32 is connected to your Wi-Fi network.
 2. Start the backend server.
 3. Start the frontend application.
-4. Open your browser and navigate to `http://localhost:3000`.
+4. Open your browser and navigate to `http://localhost:5173`.
-5. Use the buttons on the web page to control the LED on the ESP32.
+5. Use the buttons on the web page to control the ESP32.

 ## Troubleshooting